Cloud Providers Comparison: Which One Is Right for You

 Managing cloud consumption costs is paramount for organizations.
 Early adopters of cloud services quickly realized the expected cost savings for moving the cloud became far out of reach.
 The cost of bandwidth, cloud storage, virtual machines, and advanced services, including cybersecurity, data analytics, artificial intelligence, and machine learning, became expensive add-ons.

-Many organizations have created a CloudOps team made up of resources from IT, finance, compliance, and risk management teams to help manage the cost of the cloud.
+Many organizations have created a CloudOps team, which comprises resources from IT, finance, compliance, and risk management teams, to help manage the cost of the cloud.

 CloudOps teams help manage the cost of cloud consumption while ensuring the financial decisions made by the organization do not place the cloud data or applications at risk for a cyberattack.
 However, CloudOps teams also help lower costs by exposing provider cost-cutting opportunities or identifying situations that necessitate contract termination.